twcrone/flog/README.md

-# flogs
+# flog

-`flogs` filters newline-delimited JSON log files down to unique error records.
+`flog` filters newline-delimited JSON log files down to unique error records.

 The program reads a log file, keeps only records where `level` is `ERROR`, normalizes volatile values such as timestamps, IDs, durations, stack traces, request/session fields, and object addresses, then writes the first occurrence of each unique normalized error to a sibling output file named `filtered-<input-file>`.